ircd-hybrid/hopm/README.md

 * ngIRCd 25
 * UnrealIRCd 5.0.x

-HOPM is easily suitable for any other IRCD with little modification (`connregex` in `hopm.conf`).
-However, if an IRCD does not send IP addresses in a connection notice, HOPM will not work.
+HOPM is easily suitable for any other IRCd with little modification (`connregex` in `hopm.conf`).
+However, if an IRCd does not send IP addresses in a connection notice, HOPM will not work.